tingelst/tpk4128-industrial-mechatronics/ros/README.md

 - `name`: Name of the node to be launched
 - `type`: Executable to be launched
 - `output`: Output to console (screen) of logfile (log)

+## Goal:

+The goals of this lecture is to:
+1. get an introduction to ROS and
+2. build a publish/subscribe ROS system.
+The system shall consist of one publisher node that grabs images from a webcam, forms a `sensor_msgs/Image.msg` message and publishes it on a topic, and one or more subscriber nodes that subscribes to the image topic and performs some computation on the image.

+An additional task is to encode the image such that other subscribers can read and display the image.